7pranayama

 Uttanpadasana (The Raised Leg Pose)

-Lie straight and while inhaling, raise both the legs together, up to 30 degrees.
+Lie straight and while inhaling, raise both legs together, up to 30 degrees.
 During this, the palms of both your hands should be kept on the ground below.
-Emphasize on the palms to keep the feet raised.
+Emphasize the palms to keep the feet raised.
 Then bring the feet down.

 Child’s Pose (Balasana)